IBM-Bluemix-Docs/ComposeForRabbitMQ/index.md

 - manage your backups
 - allocate more resources for your service
 - change the service password
-- use whitelists to restrict access to your databases.
+- use allowlists to restrict access to your databases.

 For more information, see [Settings](/docs/ComposeForRabbitMQ?topic=ComposeForRabbitMQ-dashboard-settings).